wavefrontHQ/help/traces_browser.md

 Explore the details of your application’s traces:

 * Query for traces using the trace ID and span tags.
-* Sort traces by the outliers, most errors, longest, and much more.
+* Sort traces by outliers, most errors, longest, and more.
 * Examine the spans that belong to a selected trace.
 * Drill down into spans and view span tags and span logs.
 * Examine the critical path (orange line), an end-to-end sequence of blocking spans.
 Each blocking span must complete before the trace can complete.